-Note that recorded webinars do not qualify under this activity type (see 230 Study Groups and 700-740 Preapproved Self-Study).
+Note that recorded webinars do not qualify under this activity type (see 175.
+Recorded Preapproved CPE, 230.
+Study Groups, and 700-740.
+Preapproved Self-Study).

-175. Recorded Preapproved CPE
+175. Recorded Pre-Approved CPE

 Viewing or listening to a recording of a presentation can now be awarded CPE credit.
 In order for a recording to be eligible for credit, the recorded presentation must have been either preapproved by CDR for credit when it was presented live or offered by one of CDR's accredited CPE providers.
-In addition, the recording must be listened to/viewed within 1 year of the original date of the live presentation (e.g., a recording of a presentation given on September 15, 2014, could be viewed for credit through September 14, 2015.)
+In addition, the recording must be listened to/viewed within 3 years of the original date of the live presentation (e.g., a recording of a presentation given on September 15, 2016, could be viewed for credit through September 14, 2019.)
+Please note that if the activity included a post-test/ quiz please see the description of Self-Study Activities (700-740).